CALICO: Self-Supervised Camera-LiDAR Contrastive Pre-training for BEV Perception: Experiments and Results

 \subsection{3D Object Detection Evaluation}

 \textbf{Settings}.
-Our main metrics are mean average precision (mAP) and nuScenes distance error (NDS) and we additionally include mean average tracking, scale, orientation, velocity, and acceleration errors \ie mATE, mASE, mAOE, mAVE, and mAAE.
+Our main metrics for nuScenes evaluation are mean average precision (mAP) and nuScenes distance error (NDS).
+For Waymo evaluation, we follow the existing studies to report the Level-2 average precision (AP) and APH, a customized metric defined by Waymo~\citep{sun2020scalability}, incorporating the heading information.

-\textbf{Results}.
+\textbf{NuScenes Results}.
 Table~\ref{tb:detection} presents a comparison of the evaluation results for \titlename and other baseline methods in the context of 3D object detection.
 Notably, PRC achieves state-of-the-art (SOTA) results for LiDAR-only perception.
 Compared to the randomized initialization baseline, PRC demonstrates an improvement of \textbf{8.6\%} and \textbf{5.1\%} in mAP and NDS, respectively, when fine-tuning with 5\% of the training data.
 Furthermore, PRC surpasses PointContrast and ProposalContrast by a considerable margin.
 The performance gains of PRC do not diminish as the fine-tuning data increases, such as when 50\% of the labeled data is utilized; in this case, PRC achieves enhancements of 1.1\% and 0.9\% in mAP and NDS compared to the baseline method.
 It is worth noting that region-focused approaches, including ProposalContrast and our PLRC, tend to be susceptible to overfitting due to the imperfect assignment of regions from heuristics.
 Nevertheless, PRC generally outperforms other methods across 5 additional metrics, albeit with minor fluctuations.
 Additionally, \titlename, \ie PRC+RAD, achieves SOTA performance in 3D object detection under multimodal settings, where outperforms PRC by 1.8\% and 1.5\% in mAP and NDS.
 Although SimIPU outperforms the vanilla randomized initialization, it cannot beat PRC with randomly initialized $f_\mathrm{Camera}$.
 As introduced before, the transformation from the perspective space to BEV is implicit, hindering the optimization for $f_\mathrm{LiDAR}$.
 In contrast, our two-stage optimization enables more stable pretraining for both $f_\mathrm{Camera}$ and $f_\mathrm{LiDAR}$.
-RAD consistently exhibits tangible improvements over BEVDistill, primarily due to our specific optimization for the semantically pooled regions.
+RAD consistently exhibits tangible improvements over BEVDistill, primarily due to our specific optimization for the semantically pooled regions. \ul{Note that all the BEVDistill results are based on our PRC for pretrained $f_\mathrm{LiDAR}$, and the camera-only results can be found in Appendix}~\ref{ap:exp}.